On the $\Delta_a$ invariants in non-perturbative complex Chern-Simons theory: Delta and correction terms, d , to Heegaard Floer Homology

 \subsection{Connections between \texorpdfstring{$\Delta_a$}{Delta} and \texorpdfstring{$d$}{d}}

-Notice that for an oriented rational homology $3$-sphere $Y$ with $\operatorname{Spin}^c$ structure $a$, we have the following connections, outlined in \cite{cobordism}, between $\Delta_a(Y)$ and $d(Y, a)$: \begin{enumerate}[(i)] \item $\Delta_a(Y)$ and $d(Y, a)$ are both labelled by $\operatorname{Spin}^c$ structures on $Y$. \item $\Delta_a(Y)$ and $d(Y, a)$ are both negated under orientation reversal of $Y$. \item $\Delta_a(Y)$ and $d(Y, a)$ both remain unchanged under conjugation of $\operatorname{Spin}^c$ structures. \end{enumerate} Therefore it is natural to ask the question: \textit{"Just how closely related are $\Delta_a(Y)$ and $d(Y, a)$?"}.
-In particular $d(Y, a)$ is a homology cobordism invariant, so a further question one could ask is: \textit{"Is $\Delta_a(Y)$ also a homology cobordism invariant"?} To partially answer these questions, the following proposition was proven in \cite{cobordism}.
+Notice that for an oriented rational homology $3$-sphere $Y$ with $\operatorname{Spin}^c$ structure $a$, we have the following connections, outlined in \cite{cobordism}, between $\Delta_a(Y)$ and $d(Y, a)$: \begin{enumerate}[(i)] \item $\Delta_a(Y)$ and $d(Y, a)$ are both labelled by $\operatorname{Spin}^c$ structures on $Y$. \item $\Delta_a(Y)$ and $d(Y, a)$ both remain unchanged under conjugation of $\operatorname{Spin}^c$ structures. \end{enumerate} Therefore it is natural to ask the question: \textit{"Just how closely related are $\Delta_a(Y)$ and $d(Y, a)$?"}.
+In particular $d(Y, a)$ is a homology cobordism invariant, so a further question one could ask is: \textit{"Is $\Delta_a(Y)$ also a homology cobordism invariant"?} To partially answer these questions, we have the following proposition from \cite{cobordism}, which we state below in the case of \textit{almost rational graphs} (see \cite{nemethi_ozvath_szabo}).